EthanPinson/tba-api-client-rust/generated/write-api/docs/EventDetailsApi.md

 > update_event_info(event_key, event_info)
 Update top-level properties for the event

-An endpoint to overwrite certain event fields
+An endpoint to overwrite certain event fields.
+All fields are optional, set only the ones you wish to update

 ### Parameters